Frequently Asked Questions

 How can I find my homesteading ancestor’s land records?

 All homestead claims generated paper records.
 These records are currently stored in the National Archives in Washington, D.C.
 They are available for public research, but the method by which they are organized makes them somewhat difficult to access unless the researcher knows the land office in which the homestead claim was made and the legal land description of the property.
 Visitors to Homestead National Monument of America are encouraged to ask a park ranger for a copy of the National Archives form needed to request a photocopy of an original homestead record.
-The National Park Service is currently working on a long term project designed to bring microfilm copies of these records to Homestead National Monument of America so that visitors can conduct genealogical/historical research during their time at the Monument.
+The National Park Service is currently working on a long term project designed to bring digitized copies of these records to Homestead National Monument of America so that visitors can conduct genealogical/historical research during their time at the Monument.
+So far, homestead records for claims in Nebraska have been put into an online database that can be searched for free at Homestead National Monument, or at home from Fold3.com with a subscription.
+The other states will follow in time.
 In all, some two million homestead record files exist; these files contain an estimated 30 million documents.

 What happened to claims that were abandoned?

 Of the approximately two million claims made under the Homestead Act, about sixty (60) percent were unsuccessful.
 Claims not “proved up” (meaning that the homesteaders on them did not complete the ownership requirements and receive title to the property) were known as relinquishments.
 When a homesteader relinquished his or her claim, it reverted back to the active control of the U.S. government.
 Most relinquishments were opened back up to homesteading, and many new settlers moved onto relinquished claims in hopes of finding homes already built, trees cleared, wells dug, or crops planted.